 I continued through life avoiding carrots; I still ate out, I traveled, I studied abroad, it didn't affect me.
 But at 20 years old, my first official life-threatening allergic reaction happened at Starbucks as mentioned above.
-About 8 months later, I experienced another anaphylactic reaction to soy milk from cross-contamination at a coffee shop, and shortly after I found myself in the hospital due to a life-threatening reaction to peanuts.
+About 8 months later, I experienced another anaphylactic reaction to soy milk from cross-contamination at a coffee shop, and shortly after I found myself in the hospital due to another life-threatening reaction, this time to peanuts.
 I had purposely eaten the peanuts as I was never allergic and had a negative skin test, so I had no way of knowing that my body had become allergic.

-A few months after graduating college at 22 and moving to Israel, my food allergy condition quickly escalated and it wasn’t only soy, carrots and peanuts anymore.
+A few months after graduating college at 22 (from Northeastern in Boston) and moving to Israel, my food allergy condition quickly escalated and it wasn’t only soy, carrots and peanuts anymore.
 Over a mere few weeks, I began experiencing life-threatening symptoms to various tree nuts and fruits, such as peaches.
 And then my throat started swelling when I ate onions, oranges, eggs, black pepper, paprika, rosemary, garlic, coffee, powdered sugar, and the list went on until I developed IgE mediated life-threatening food allergies to everything but wheat, dairy, grapes, blueberries, olive oil and salt.
 This happened all within three short months.

-The bustling emergency room at Assaf HaRofeh in Rishon LeZion became a second home to me.
+The bustling emergency room at Assaf HaRofeh in Rishon LeZion (in Israel) became a second home to me.
 I had a looming fear that hung over my head at all times: will this bite of food be my last?
 The doctors couldn’t figure it out.
 “You are just an allergic person” they would say.
 Mast cell activation syndrome was ruled out.
 Reaching rock bottom, I was forced to uproot my life in Israel and move back to the United States to be treated by the only physician who was ready to take on my unique, practically hopeless, case.